waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 Notice how by combining small steps into one composite step, we insure that user stories are collaborative and maintainable at the same time.

-## Settle on the language
-Prior to writing stories, you should define various consistencies, standards and ground rules related to the business language you are going to "speak".
-Defining language's terms, context, users' roles and stake holders __beforehand__ will insure an ubiquitous language and collaborative user stories which can be well-understood among both technical and non-technical members in your domain.

-Such process should be conducted with other team members (from different roles), and may require few iterations until the language is well-defined and agreed-on.

 ## Use tabular representation for multiple parameters
 Scenarios may include multiple parameters or complex data which may not fit into a single step properly.
 Expressing such parameters in a tabular format makes your scenarios much readable and isolates the scenario's steps from their actual input.